sig-docker/tomcat/readme.md

     here.
 If you are using a YAML-based deployment syntax (as with Sceptre) you will need to quote the value to prevent the YAML interpreter seeing it as a boolean.

+* `TOMCAT_DOWNLOAD_LIBS` - A space- or comma-separated list of URLS to download into `$CATALINA_HOME/lib`.
+This is useful for adding JDBC dependencies.

 * `TOMCAT_EXTRA_ARGS` - Extra command-line arguments for the Tomcat process.
   * Example: `TOMCAT_EXTRA_ARGS='-Duser.timezone=America/Chicago'`